 Living on campus isn't always an option, and Hood offers its students who commute exceptional support and resources.
 With a spacious commuter lounge and social events sponsored by the Commuter Student Union, students living off campus stay involved in student life.

-I encourage you to take advantage of all that Hood has to offer, including commuter programs, student organizations and clubs, academic and departmental groups and events, athletics and intramurals.
-I also encourage you to read the student handbook and the academic catalog, which offer more information about services available to you and where to seek help.
+Students are encouraged to take advantage of all that Hood has to offer, including commuter programs, student organizations and clubs, academic and departmental groups and events, athletics and intramurals.
+Also, commuters are encouraged to read the student handbook and the academic catalog, which offer more information about services available to them and where to seek help.

 As the director of student activities, I serve as a support person to commuter students and advise both the Commuter Student Union and Commuter Council.
-If you have ideas for programs or services, need help getting involved in campus life or simply want to talk, please drop by the office or call (301) 696-3575.
+If any commuting students have ideas for programs or services, need help getting involved in campus life or simply want to talk, please drop by the office or call (301) 696-3575.

 Director, Student Activities/New Student Orientation